nathansmithpiano/EventTrackerProject/README.md

     }
 }
 ```

+Shoutout to [this StackOverflow solution](https://stackoverflow.com/a/37096512) for the secondsToHms solution which was easily adapted to include days.

 Using a `Map` seemed unusual at first but worked just fine in typescript.
 At first, I built a controller routing in the REst project to return a `HashMap<Integer, Integer>`, but changed this to simply use `index` in my Angular service.
 As I was already going to be going through each event, it made sense to do all aggregating in that same loop.